nathonfowlie/education.aws.developer_associate/docs/cicd/codebuild.md

 - Build metrics can be captured.
 - S3 buckets can be used as a temporary cache for build dependencies to improve build times.
 - Needs an IAM service role to get permission to perform actions against AWS API/resources.
+- Provide a VPC configuration to access VPC resources from CodeBuild.

 ## Supported Environments